jknybel99/FCCA/README.md

 1. Ensure the backend is running on port 8000
 2. Check database contains the users table
 3. Verify JWT secret key configuration

+### **Paging System Issues**
+If you experience problems with the paging system:
+1. **Audio Input Not Working**:
+   - Check if PulseAudio is running: `pulseaudio --check`
+   - Verify microphone permissions and device access
+   - Try different input devices from the settings dialog
+2. **No Audio Devices Detected**:
+   - Restart PulseAudio: `pulseaudio -k && pulseaudio --start`
+   - Check ALSA devices: `arecord -l`
+   - Ensure USB devices are properly connected
+3. **Push-to-Talk Not Responding**:
+   - Check browser microphone permissions
+   - Verify spacebar key events are not blocked by other applications
+   - Try using mouse/touch controls instead of keyboard
+4. **Audio Quality Issues**:
+   - Adjust sample rate and bit depth in device settings
+   - Use recommended settings for your specific device
+   - Check for audio feedback loops and adjust volume levels

 ## 🤝 **Contributing**